Your Liaison Librarians are available for help and support.

 This online resource contains many full text scans of print books, particularly those published before 2000.
 A student can make a free account on this website to be able to ‘borrow’ access to these scanned titles.
-The library will link to an Internet Archive version of a book if there is no e-book version available to purchase from our suppliers.
+Best used sparingly as copyright around this resource remains contentious.

 The University holds a copyright licence from the CLA (Copyright Licensing Agency).
 This allows us to scan and make available extracts from print materials.

 The University is subject to regular compliance checks from the CLA and must provide access to ELE modules so that the CLA can spot check the provision of scanned materials.
 The University can be subject to financial and reputational penalty if licence terms are not adhered to.

 In exceptional circumstances it may be possible to scan an additional extract.
 If this is crucial to your teaching, contact the reading list teams for advice.
 This additional option is not covered by the licence but is possible for some titles on a pay as you go basis.
 This can prove very costly as fees are charged on a per student basis and can be prohibitively expensive for some major publisher works.
 Get in touch if you wish the Reading List Team to obtain prices for you.

 Kortext is a new e-textbook provider the Library is trialling this academic year.
 It provides access to thousands of electronic textbooks.
 Click the logo to learn more about e-textbooks.

 Providing access to e-textbooks can prove tricky as these are not provided with standard e-book licences.
 Publishers specially licence content to universities on a 6- or 12- month basis, with fees based on student numbers.
 It can cost several thousand pounds to licence a textbook this way for a few months.